 PEDAGOGY and METHODOLOGY

-Basic and Essential Universal Principles and Universal Laws are the philosophical threads that are woven throughout our curriculum and they are present in everything we do.
-WE DO NOT NAMED THEM, WE LIVE THEM INVESTIGATING AND EXPERIENCING THROUGH THEM.
+Through the study and investigation of Basic and Essential Universal Principles and Universal Laws.
+Universal Principles and Universal Laws that are the philosophical threads that are woven throughout our curriculum and they are present in everything we do.
+WE DO NOT NAME THEM, WE LIVE THEM INVESTIGATING AND EXPERIENCING THROUGH THEM.

 Can be briefly summarized like this: